 MP for Shipley

-Anna Dixon is the Labour (Co-op) MP for Shipley, elected on 4 July 2024.
-She currently serves on the Public Accounts Committee (since 28 October 2024) and has previously participated in the Mental Health Bill [HL] committee in June 2025, indicating a focus on oversight and health policy.
+Anna Dixon is a Labour and Co-operative MP for Shipley, elected in July 2024.
+She currently serves on the Public Accounts Committee (since October 2024) and has previously sat on the Mental Health Bill [HL] committee in June 2025, reflecting engagement with accountability and health policy.

-Five declared financial interests: three miscellaneous entries; one land and property interest (within or outside the UK); and one entry relating to visits outside the UK.
+Declared financial interests include miscellaneous entries (three), land and property (within or outside the UK), and visits outside the UK.

 Generated 21 February 2026